Matias-Barrios/GAC/README.md

 # GAC
-Get an ascii character by lookip it up by name
+Get an ascii character by looking it up by a list of known names